freeCodeCamp/freeCodeCamp/guide/english/bash/bash-ls/index.md

 * `-l`, List in long format
 * `-G`, enable colorized output.
 * `-s`, List File Size.
-* `-R`, displays the contents of the directory, and it's subdirectories.
+* `-R`, displays the contents of the directory, and its subdirectories.

 ### Example: